chrisk60331/llm_flow/README.md

 # Auto Finetuner

-This repo includes a light-weight fine-tuning webui to experiment with language models on on your data.
+This repo includes a light-weight fine-tuning webui to experiment with language models with your data.
 The harness focuses on causal language modeling so you can
 practice:

 - tweaking hyperparameters (batch size, LR, warmup, early stopping, etc.)